Valerie Flint: Academic career

-Flint's D.Phil. thesis was on "The life and works of Honorius Augustodunensis with special reference to chronology and sources," and was finished in 1969.
+Flint's D.Phil. thesis was on "The life and works of Honorius Augustodunensis with special reference to chronology and sources", and was finished in 1969.
 While finishing her thesis, Flint took up lecturing and she began to work at the University of Auckland in 1971.
 In the late 1980s, Flint relocated to Princeton University as a Fellow of the Davis Center.
 While working at the Institute for Advanced Study (also in Princeton), Flint completed her most extended and important publication, The Rise of Magic in Early Medieval Europe.
 She held a chair at the University of Hull from 1995 until 1999, when she retired.
 She also held fellowships with the University of Canberra, Clare Hall, Cambridge, the University of Chicago, the University of Minnesota, Trinity College, Cambridge, and All Souls College, Oxford.

 Later life and death

 In 1999, while at Princeton as a Visitor at the Institute for Advanced Study, Flint discovered that she was suffering from a virulent form of cancer.
 When her treatment enabled her to, she returned to Beverley in the East Riding of Yorkshire.
 She centred her subsequent studies on the Hereford Mappa Mundi.

-On 7 January 2009, Flint died at home in her library.
+On 7 January 2009, Flint died at home in her library, aged 72.